1delta-DAO/docs/margin-aggregation.md

 <p align="center">
   <img src="./assets/delegation-automation.png" />
 </p>
 *Illustration of a swap router architecture that can open positions (borrow and supply) with flash swaps or flash loans in only two steps.
-As the 1Delta account is a smart contract, these steps can also be batch-executed in a single transaction.*